Imagination Library Benefits: Research and Findings

 Summary of the Results

-- Reading to their child/children more often since receiving DPIL books
+- Read to their children more after receiving Imagination Library books

-- Their child is asking to be read to more often since receiving DPIL books
+- Have their child request to be read to after receiving Imagination Library books

 The survey results showed an even greater positive impact in zip codes with higher rates of poverty.